starnowski/posmulten/README.md

         </dependency>
 ```

+### Building project locally
+If someone would like to build the project locally from the source please see the CONTRIBUTING.md file to check how to set up the project locally.

 ### How to start using builder
 The library's main public component is DefaultSharedSchemaContextBuilder, which produces all required DDL statements based on passed criteria.
 For example: